 Q: Should I use Navigator 2.0 or a routing package?

-A: For most projects, use a routing package like go_router.
-Raw Navigator 2.0 requires significant boilerplate code.
-However, routing packages provide Navigator 2.0’s benefits (deep linking, web support) with much simpler implementation.
+Use a routing package like go_router.
+Raw Navigator 2.0 requires significant boilerplate.
+Routing packages provide Navigator 2.0’s benefits with much simpler implementation.

 Q: How do I handle the Android back button?